 3 x Turkey Complete, 2 x Kangaroo Complete, 2 x Herring

-Why Aren’t Most Commercial Raw Diets Complete & Balanced?
+Aren’t All Commercial Raw Diets Complete & Balanced?

-Earlier, I mentioned that very few commercial raw food meals can consistently meet AAFCO nutrient standards in every meal without using synthetic vitamin and mineral mixes.
-The reality with any fresh food ingredients is that its nutrient content is not set in stone.
-For example, while its fair to say that lamb liver is generally higher in vitamins and minerals than other organ meats, the specific nutrient levels in a single lamb liver is dependent on where the lamb was raised, what it was fed, and even the time of year.
+At this point, you might be tempted to look at other commercial raw diets that claim to meet AAFCO standards consistently in a single meal with fresh food ingredients—but again, it’s just not that simple.
+The nutrients in whole food ingredients aren’t set in stone: everyone’s had fresh produce that seems to change in quality from batch to batch, and pet food is no different.
+For example, while lamb liver is usually higher in vitamins and minerals than other organ meats, the specific nutrient content in a single lamb liver depends on where the lamb was raised, what it was fed, and even the time of year.